 Recommendation 2: When the theft of equipment is discovered, the offended party should contact local authorities to report the theft.
 A police report should be generated for receipt and retention by the victim.

-Recommendation 3: Service Agents should change the name of the vessel/device/devices to suitable warning language such as STOLEN HANDHELD or STOLEN VESSEL (other phrases may be used as circumstances warrant).
+Recommendation 3: Service Agents should use reasonable measures to indicate the theft, such as changing the name of the vessel/device/devices to suitable warning language such as STOLEN HANDHELD or STOLEN VESSEL (other phrases may be used as circumstances warrant).
 The username and password for the affected MMSI account may be changed at the discretion of the Service Agent, working with the offended party.
+The affected vessel name may then be entered into the previous vessel name field.

 NOTE: USCG MISLE Name field is limited to 50 characters.
 FCC Name field is limited to 35 characters.